Grampers-Dev/ethereum-transaction-viewer/README.md

 - Specify the number of previous blocks to compare with the latest block.
 - Exit the program.

-## Prerequisites

-Before using this script, please ensure you have the following prerequisites in place:

-- **Python:** Make sure you have Python installed on your system.
-You can download Python from the [official website](https://www.python.org/).

-- **Required Python Libraries:**
-    - web3: You can install it using pip: `pip install web3`
-    - python-dotenv: Install using `pip install python-dotenv`
-    - requests: Install using `pip install requests`

-- **Ethereum Node:** You need access to an Ethereum node to use the Web3 library.
-You can either run a local Ethereum node or use an external node provider.

-- **CoinMarketCap API Key:** To retrieve Ethereum price and market cap data, you'll need to obtain an API key from CoinMarketCap.
-You can sign up for one [here](https://coinmarketcap.com/).

 ## Purpose and Goals of the Application